What are prerequisite subjects?

 If your subjects have not been previously assessed, we strongly recommend having your subjects assessed well in advance of applying.
 The assessment process may be lengthy, so we recommend having your subjects assessed one year in advance of applying.

-Prospective applicants for the MD, DDS or DPT must submit documentation through the prerequisite assessment form for assessment by 30th April of the year in which they wish to apply in order to be considered for admission for the following year.
+Prospective applicants for the 2015 intake of the MD, DDS or DPT must submit documentation through the prerequisite assessment form for assessment by Friday 2nd May 2014 in order to be considered for admission for the following year.
 Applicants who submit complete documentation by 30th April will be advised of the subject equivalent before the closing date for applications.

 Note: Submissions received after this date will be processed but applicants will not receive advice about the outcome of the request until after the closing date for applications.